 There are three main types of Web Applications Firewalls.
 We will now analyze how these firewalls vary from each other.

 These are considered to be hardware based firewalls and have the ability to minimize latency.
 It should be noted that these firewalls are located locally and are very close to the application.
-Vendors who run these network WAFs facilitate large scale configuration and deployment through the replications of rules and configurations.
+Vendors who run these network WAFs facilitate large-scale configuration and deployment through the replications of rules and configurations.
 These types of Firewalls are quite costly compared to others but they assure great safety for the amount of money you pay.

-These firewalls are fully connected and integrated into the running application which provides the user plenty of options when it comes to customization.
+These firewalls are fully connected and integrated into the running application which provides the user with plenty of options when it comes to customization.
 The cost involved with implementing this kind of firewall is quite low compared to the other methods.
 It should be noted that application based WAFs could be challenging to operate as they demand local libraries and heavily rely on the resources of the local server to function effectively.

-Key reason for deploying
+A key reason for deploying

 Businesses make use of these WAFs to protect their valuable and confidential business services and data.
 That is what makes it the most significant reason to deploy a WAF within a network.
 Modern businesses ranging from the smallest bank branch in the city to the largest multinational corporation highly rely on their web presence to score revenue and keep the company running.
 For this reason, they simply cannot afford to risk this section as it would negatively affect many other areas.